Frau liebkost ihren Beagle und gibt Zeolith für Hunde ins Hundefutter als Hausmittel für ein glänzendes Fell

 Regular bathing with a mild, dog-friendly shampoo can help remove loose hair.
 Be careful not to use shampoo too often, as frequent bathing can dry out the skin, leading to even more hair loss.
 A homemade DIY oatmeal-with-zeolite shampoo can help soothe the skin.
 We have already described our application idea above.

-4. Grooming Products
+4. Coat Care Products

 Ingredients:

-• 1 teaspoon Zeolite powder
+• 1 teaspoon zeolite powder

 • 250 ml distilled water (alternatively, boiled water)